AliSalman-et-al/auto-rob2/CONTEXT.md

 The reusable trial-level ingestion result for a primary paper and its selected supplements.
-It can be shared by multiple outcome-specific Assessments for the same trial because primary-paper text, primary-paper evidence, retrieval chunks, source-document inventory, and supplement warnings do not depend on the assessed outcome.
+It can be shared by multiple outcome-specific Assessments for the same trial because primary-paper text, primary-paper evidence, retrieval chunks, source-document inventory, SupplementSegments, and supplement warnings do not depend on the assessed outcome.
 If primary-paper evidence extraction becomes outcome-specific, that evidence must move out of the trial-level artifact.

 ### Parser-Neutral Artifact

 The ingestion representation produced from page-aware parser output.
-It carries source identity, page text, diagnostics, provenance, and retrieval chunks without exposing parser-native document objects.
+It carries source identity, page text, parser-neutral layout boxes, diagnostics, provenance, and retrieval artifacts without exposing parser-native document objects.
+Supplement parsing needs section-header boxes so document type detection and structural segmentation are deterministic.

 ### Trial Workspace